 The Defence Strategic Reform Program (SRP), which commenced in 2009, aims to deliver gross savings of $20b over ten years.
 Of this, $1.9b is to be delivered through Defence Information and Communication Technology (ICT) Reform.

 The Centralised Processing (CP) Project is part of this suite of ICT reforms.
 The primary objective of the CP Project is to establish a single, integrated capability for the management and provision of data centre facilities, infrastructure and services at the Unclassified, Restricted and Secret information security domain levels.

 What is Centralised Processing?

-- Centralised Processing refers to the consolidation of data processing facilities, infrastructure and operations to improve service efficiency.
+- Centralised Processing refers to the consolidation of Defence’s infrastructure and applications to improve service efficiency.

-- The Project will create a single, integrated management approach and its supporting infrastructure, to deliver ICT processing services to the Australian Defence Organisation.
+- The Project will create a single, integrated management approach and its supporting infrastructure, to deliver ICT processing services to Defence.

 Why Centralised Processing?

-- Within the Defence Information Environment, centralised processing aims to improve the overall effectiveness and efficiency of ICT services, disaster recovery, and the certainty of service continuity to the Australian Defence Organisation and its people.
+- Within the Defence Single Information Environment, Centralised Processing aims to improve the overall effectiveness and efficiency of ICT services, disaster recovery, and the certainty of service continuity to Defence and its people.

-- By consolidating the existing data centre infrastructure and services, Defence can deliver more resilient, scalable ICT facilities, reducing duplication and delivering significant savings.
+- By consolidating Defence’s infrastructure and applications, Defence can deliver more resilient, scalable ICT facilities, reducing duplication and delivering significant savings.